barcek/aliesce/README.md

 ### script.exs ! elixir -r setup
 ```

-Alternatively, a single specified script can be included (see [Options](#options) below), to avoid the need to add tag line elements to others.
+Alternatively, a specific subset of scripts can be included (see [Options](#options) below), to avoid the need to add tag line elements to others.

 ### Labelling scripts